May help rule out narcolepsy when clinical history and sleep studies are inconclusive.

 Incidence: Narcolepsy affects approximately 1 in 2,000 individuals.

 Cause: TheHLA-DQB1*06:02 allele is strongly associated with narcolepsy, but by itself is not causative.
 Recent studies indicate HLA-DRB1*15 is not associated with narcolepsy.

 Clinical Sensitivity: 85-95 percent depending on ethnicity.
 Greater than 99 percent of affected Caucasians with cataplexy have the HLA-DQB1*06:02 allele.

 Clinical Specificity: Less than 1 percent; 15-25 percent of unaffected Caucasians have the HLA-DQB1*06:02 allele.

 Analytical Sensitivity and Specificity: 99 percent.

 Limitations: This methodology will not differentiate between individuals who are heterozygous (one copy) and those who are homozygous (two copies) for the HLA-DQB1*06:02 allele.
 Rare diagnostic errors may occur due to primer site mutations.
-Alleles other than HLA-DQB1*06:02 will not be identified.
-Other genetic and non genetic factors that influence narcolepsy are not evaluated.
+Alleles other than HLA-DQB1*06:02 are not identified.
+Other genetic and non-genetic factors that influence narcolepsy are not evaluated.